0 / 0

 2. Select the Assets tab.

-3. Select New asset > Decision Optimization in the Graphical builders section.
+3. Select New asset > Solve optimization problems in the Work with models section.

 4. If you haven't already associated a Watson Machine Learning service instance with your project, click Add a Machine Learning service.
 Select a service and click Associate.